brunnomsants/simple-neural-network/README.md

-# simple-neural-network
+# simple-neural-network made in C

-A simple Neural Network with 4 neurons<br>
+A simple Neural Network with 4 neurons with greater scalability<br>

 Representation of the network:<br>